vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/sample-dapps/authorization-gui/README.md

    - XYZ tokens can be transfered across the accounts

 ## Pre-requisites
-- VMware Blockchain Ethereum has been deployed
+- VMware Blockchain for Ethereum has been deployed
 - Suggested and Supported Stack
     - MAC Operating System
     - Google Chrome browser